adihargane/Admin_Dashboard-MERN/README.md

   npm run start
 ```

 Open MongoDB Atlas on web browser.
-Create database and click connect select drive as Node.js and copy connection string
+Create database and click connect select driver as Node.js and copy connection string

 In other screen in terminal type
 ```bash